enketo/blog/_posts/2013-07-25-galvanizing-enketo.md

 <img class="left" style="width: 700px;" src="../files/2013/07/enketo_at_galvanize.jpg" alt="Enketo at Galvanize"/>

-<p class="clearfix">To create the right environment for these exciting plans, Enketo LLC is since last month operating from <a href="http://galvanize.it">Galvanize</a>, a very cool co-working space in Denver.
+<p class="clearfix">With its recent move to <a href="http://galvanize.it">Galvanize</a>, a very cool co-working space in Denver, Enketo LLC has found the perfect working environment to implement these exciting plans.
 It is now surrounded by other Internet Businesses (some are even hipper than Enketo).
 The vibe and networking opportunities here are awesome and will be a great positive influence on the work!</p>

 ###Becoming social